-Start at 3 to 20% of your net income to get in the habit.
+Start at three to 20 percent of your net income to get in the habit.
 Save 15 times your net income for retirement to give yourself alternatives to working at age 60.

 3. Don't lose!

 Diversify to get rich slowly, stay married, and get insurance to protect yourself.